-Large fields, and fields which are not uniform, should be subdivided and each part sampled separately.
-Use a clean auger, hand trowel or spade (preferably chromium plated or of stainless steel).
+Large fields, and fields that are not uniform, should be subdivided and each part sampled separately.
+Use a clean auger, hand trowel or spade (preferably chromium-plated or of stainless steel).
 Carry a plastic bucket.

 We recommend at least 20 sampling guidelines samples, taken at regular intervals along the sampling path.
 Do not skimp on this number, even in small fields or areas.